 The Dundee Mountain Film Festival is the UK’s longest continuous running mountain film festival.
 It showcases an international programme of speakers, as well as award winning films and exhibitions, mainly held in the Bonar Hall, Dundee.
 We also have a full supporting exhibition of art, photography, trade and voluntary organisations stands and displays.
 The Thursday evening event will be held in The Steps Theatre, Wellgate Centre, Dundee Central Library.

-This year’s festival will be held on 22 – 24 November 2018.
+The 2019 festival will be held on 28 – 30 November 2019.

 Films from the Past

 Missed some films in 2018 or previous years?
 You can watch some of them here.
 There are also other films which we have not shown that we think you may enjoy. – Uruca II added 5 February 2019!

 It is fascinating to look back over the old programmes to see how we have progressed from the formats of film, to video, to DVD and now digital.
 To reminisce over films and speakers from the past.
 To be amazed and amused at the old advertisements for equipment and shops.

 We invite potential sponsors to discuss participation in our exciting film festival.
 You can download a sponsorship pack here.

 What’s being written about the DMFF?
 See our Media page.